ryancdickson/staging/docs/BR.md

   - Implement multi-factor authentication for all user accounts.
 - Network Hardening
   - Configure each network boundary control (firewall, switch, router, gateway, or other network control device or system) with rules that support only the services, protocols, ports, and communications identified as necessary to its operations.
-  - Under normal operating conditions, forward all Internet traffic via a network or set of networks that filter all or some RPKI-invalid BGP routes as defined by RFC 6811.

-*Effective September 15, 2025*, under normal operating conditions, remote Network Perspectives performing Multi-Perspective Issuance Corroboration MUST forward all Internet traffic via a network or set of networks that filter all or some RPKI-invalid BGP routes as defined by RFC 6811.
+  - Rely upon Internet Service Providers or network operators that: 1) use mechanisms based on Secure Inter-Domain Routing (RFC 6480), for example, BGP Prefix Origin Validation (RFC 6811), 2) make use of other non-RPKI route-leak prevention mechanisms (such as RFC 9234), and 3) apply current best practices described in BCP 194.
+While It is RECOMMENDED that under normal operating conditions Network Perspectives performing Multi-Perspective Issuance Corroboration forward all Internet traffic via a network or set of networks that filter all or some RPKI-invalid BGP routes as defined by RFC 6811, it is NOT REQUIRED.

 Beyond the above considerations, computing systems performing Multi-Perspective Issuance Corroboration are considered outside of the audit scope described in Section 8 of these Requirements.